pingcap/community/architecture/README.md

 - Help improve technical documents
 - Submit valuable issues
 - Report or fix known and unknown bugs
-- Write articles about source code analysis and usage cases for the - projects.
+- Write articles about source code analysis and usage cases for a project.

 #### Contributor List